davidfrantz/force/docs/source/components/auxilliary/magic-parameters.rst

   | This is the same as ``-c all``.

   | If ``-c paired``, pairwise combinations are used.
-  | In this case, the repplacement vectors must be of the same length.
+  | In this case, the replacement vectors must be of the same length.

 Syntax